 Domestic abuse can have a huge impact on your mental health.
 It is well established that domestic abuse is a major contributing factor to depression, anxiety and other mental health conditions.
 It is not uncommon for the severity of the impact on mental health to lead survivors to self-harm, have suicidal, thoughts or even attempt to take their own lives.
 It is also not uncommon for survivors to develop drug or alcohol issues or eating disorders.
 Trying to navigate an abusive relationship on top of a mental health condition is really challenging.
 However, the most important thing to remember is that anyone’s mental health would suffer in an abusive relationship and to manage as well as you have for as long as you have actually required a huge amount of strength and courage.

-The truth is that 1 in 4 people in the U.K is living with some kind of mental health concern; you have nothing to be ashamed of.
+The truth is that 1 in 4 people in the U.K are living with some kind of mental health concern; you have nothing to be ashamed of.
 There are lots of services which can support you with your mental health and services which can help you to make sense of the abusive relationship.
 Please free to call our advice line on 020 8317 8273 or click here to find specialist support services.

 Greenwich Time to Talk